italia/Satosa-Saml2Spid/README.md

 for any further informations.

-## Start Proxy
+## Start the Proxy

-**Warning**: these examples must be intended only for test purpose.
-The explained example aren't intended for a production environment!
+**Warning**: these examples must be intended only for test purpose, for a demo run.
+The following examples aren't intended for a real production environment!

 ````
 export SATOSA_APP=$VIRTUAL_ENV/lib/$(python -c 'import sys; print(f"python{sys.version_info.major}.{sys.version_info.minor}")')/site-packages/satosa